-Are you able to gain Cores?
-I bought The Elder Scrolls V: Skyrim without looking at the Specs.
-I need at least a Dual Core Processor but I only have a Single Core Processor.
-Please Help.
+Are you able to gain cores?
+I bought The Elder Scrolls V: Skyrim without looking at the specs.
+I need at least a dual core processor but I only have a single core processor.

 You have to buy another CPU, most certainly a new computer because you would have to exchange a lot of other parts of your system to fit the new CPU.